JohnnyValor/personal-website-mockup/README.md

 This was my first attempt at a personal website.
+My second project built.

 Concepts learned: